-In Missouri, income from retirement accounts such as an IRA or 401(k) are taxed as regular income.
-Missouri has sales taxes that are slightly higher than the national average and property taxes that are somewhat below the national average.
+In Missouri, income from retirement accounts, such as an IRA or 401(k), is taxed as regular income, though some exemptions are available.
+Missouri has combined state and local sales tax rates that are higher than the national average and property taxes that are below the national average.

 Annual Social Security Income